 Reviewing your own personal and business financials will give you a good snapshot of how likely you are to be approved to refinance your business loans.
 You’ll want to review your profit and loss statements, balance sheet, recent bank statements, credit scores, tax returns, personal net worth, and business debt service coverage ratio to predetermine your eligibility.

 The information you should review from your personal and business financials before applying to refinance your business loans is:

 Your profit and loss (P&L) statement will give your net operating income (which is your gross revenue minus your operating expenses).
 Your net operating income needs to be positive after refinancing or you’ll be wasting time and money going through the refinancing process.

 Understanding your assets and liabilities, found on your balance sheet, will help you determine what collateral you might have to secure a loan.
 The information on your balance sheet can help you determine both your quick ratio and your working capital ratio, which are both used to assess your financial health.
 Additionally, many lenders will want to see a positive trend in gaining asset value.

-	Personal and Business Credit Scores
+Personal & Business Credit Scores

 You should know your personal and business credit scores before you apply so you don’t waste your time.
 If you have red flag credit events, like a bankruptcy or a tax lien, it will be very difficult to qualify for refinancing or debt consolidation.
-Check both your personal and business credit scores for free through Nav.

-	Personal and Business Tax Returns
+Personal & Business Tax Returns

 Most lenders will want to see at least the last two years of both your personal and business tax returns.
 These tax returns should show your lenders that your personal income is sufficient to cover your personal household expenses, and that your business is profitable.